 For longer-haired folks, it’s also a very handy way to keep your hair out of your face when on-the-move.
 From our experience, there’s nothing more annoying that when you’re focusing on the terrain beneath your feet, and some long strands of hair start sticking to your sweaty forehead, obstructing your vision of the trail.

 They’re also sometimes used as a less breakable alternative to running sunglasses, or on the flip side, as an extra barrier of protection for your eyes.
-As always, it’s very much down to your individual preferences, and what makes you feel most comfortable out on the trail.
+As always, it’s very much down to your individual preferences, and what makes you feel most comfortable out on your run.

 The Best Running Caps for 2025

 Here’s our gear team’s pick of the best caps for running.
-Each item has been fully tested by one of our experts on various trails throughout the UK.
+Each item has been fully tested by one of our experts on various routes and races throughout the UK.
 We’ve picked a mix of well-known and lesser-known running brands here, suitable for a whole bunch of outdoor adventures.
 Here are our highlights:

 Our top pick – the best running cap overall in our tests.